Well-posedness for mean-field evolutions arising in superconductivity: Introduction

-We study the well-posedness of the following two evolution models coming from the mean-field limit equations of Ginzburg-Landau vortices: first, for $\alpha\ge0$, $\beta\in\R$, we consider the ``incompressible'' flow
+We study the well-posedness of the following two fluid-like evolution models coming from the mean-field limit equations of Ginzburg-Landau vortices: first, for $\alpha\ge0$, $\beta\in\R$, we consider the ``incompressible'' flow

-and second, for $\lambda\ge0$, $\alpha>0$, $\beta\in\R$, we consider the ``compressible'' flow
+and second, for $0\le \lambda<\infty$, $\alpha>0$, $\beta\in\R$, we consider the ``compressible'' flow

-with $v:\R^+\times\R^2:=[0,\infty)\times\R^2\to\R^2$, where $\Psi:\R^2\to\R^2$ is a given forcing vector field, and where $a:=e^h$ is determined by a given ``pinning potential'' $h:\R^2\to\R$.
-More precisely, we investigate existence, uniqueness and regularity, both locally and globally in time, for the associated Cauchy problems; we also consider vortex-sheet initial data, and we study the degenerate case $\lambda=0$ as well.
-As shown in a companion paper~\cite{DS-16} with Serfaty, these equations are obtained in certain regimes as the mean-field evolution of the supercurrent density in a (2D section of a) type-II superconductor described by the 2D Ginzburg-Landau equation with pinning and with imposed electric current --- but without gauge and in whole space, for simplicity.
+with $v:\R^+\times\R^2:=[0,\infty)\times\R^2\to\R^2$ and $\curl v\ge0$, where $\Psi:\R^2\to\R^2$ is a given forcing vector field, and where the weight $a:=e^h$ is determined by a given ``pinning potential'' $h:\R^2\to\R$.
+Note that the incompressible model~\eqref{eq:limeqn1} can be seen as the limiting case $\lambda=\infty$ of the family of compressible models~\eqref{eq:limeqn2}.
+As established in a companion paper~\cite{DS-16} with Sylvia Serfaty, these equations are obtained in certain regimes as the mean-field evolution of the supercurrent density in a (2D section of a) type-II superconductor described by the 2D Ginzburg-Landau equation with pinning and with imposed electric current --- but without gauge and in whole space, for simplicity.
+In this context, the cases $\lambda=\infty$, $0<\lambda<\infty$, and $\lambda=0$ correspond respectively to a low, an intermediate, and a high vortex density regime.
+Note that in the parabolic case $\alpha>0$, $\beta=0$, the incompressible model~\eqref{eq:limeqn1} can be seen as a Wasserstein gradient flow for the vorticity $\curl v$, but a common gradient flow structure seems to be missing for the whole family of equations~\eqref{eq:limeqn2} with $\lambda\in[0,\infty]$.
+In the conservative case $\alpha=0$ with $\Psi=0$, the incompressible model~\eqref{eq:limeqn1} takes the form of the so-called lake equation from 2D shallow water fluid dynamics~\cite[p.235]{Greenspan-80} (see also~\cite{Camassa-Holm-Levermore-1,Camassa-Holm-Levermore-2}), which reduces to the usual 2D Euler equation if the weight $a$ is constant.

+In the nondegenerate case $\lambda>0$, we investigate existence, uniqueness, and regularity, both locally and globally in time, for the Cauchy problems associated with~\eqref{eq:limeqn1} and~\eqref{eq:limeqn2}, and we also consider vortex-sheet initial data.
+In Appendix~\ref{sec:degenerate} jointly written with Julian Fischer, a complete theory is further obtained for the degenerate parabolic case $\lambda=\beta=0$, $\alpha>0$.

-\subsubsection{Brief discussion of the model}
+\subsection{Brief discussion of the model}